rmkujala/ptn_temporal_distances/README.md

 ## Scripts

 ### Modules used by all / most analysis scripts
+- `prepare.py`
+    - Add extra stops (or "locations" ) to the schedule database + create updated extracts.

+### Modules used by all / most analysis scripts
 - `settings.py`
     - Shared settings for the analyses
 - `compute.py`